-- Proof of inheritance and relative documents including, but not limited to: will, Declaratory resolution of heirs; death certificate of the homeowner and Birth certificate (to prove the Applicant is an offspring of a deceased homeowner);

-- Court order or Judgment granting an ownership interest in the property;

-- Contract for Private Sale: If the Applicant purchased the property in a private owner sale, then the contract must be confirmed as satisfied with additional supporting documentation;

-- Proof that the Applicant occupies the land with "right of use or enjoyment" and/or "right of construction" in accordance with applicable laws and regulations;

-- Evidence of Usufruct Contract;

-- Evidence of 99-year lease;

-- Marriage certificate;

-- FEMA correspondence to Applicant demonstrating the Applicant applied for and received FEMA IA (Individual Assistance) for damaged property address;

-- Mortgage payment book;

-- Real property insurance policy; and/or

-- Property tax receipts or tax bill

-Other documents will be considered on a case by case basis.
+- Proof of inheritance and relative documents including, but not limited to: will, Declaratory Resolution of Heirs; Death Certificate of the homeowner and Birth Certificate (to prove the applicant is an offspring of a deceased homeowner); - Court Order or Judgment granting an ownership interest in the property; - Contract for Private Sale: If the applicant purchased the property in a private owner sale, then the contract must be confirmed as satisfied with additional supporting documentation; - Proof that the applicant occupies the land with "right of use or enjoyment" and/or "right of construction" in accordance with applicable laws and regulations; - Evidence of Usufruct Contract; - Evidence of 99-year lease; - Marriage certificate; - FEMA correspondence to applicant demonstrating the applicant applied for and received FEMA IA for damaged property address; - Mortgage payment book; - Real property insurance policy; and/or - Property tax receipts or tax bill; and/or - Any other documents that should be considered, as required on a case-by-case basis.

-Because demonstration of ownership is unique to the circumstances experienced by each individual applicant, there is no one document that demonstrates ownership.
+Because evidence of property ownership depends solely on demonstration of ownership is unique to the circumstances experienced by each individual applicant, there is not a one single document that could demonstrates ownership.
 Applicants are encouraged to provide all documents that provide support of the ownership claim for the subject property.
-In some instances, more than one document may be used to demonstrate ownership claim in the subject property.
+In some instances, more than one document may be used to demonstrate ownership claim in the subject of the property.